herby99999/herby99999/README.md

 - 👋 Hi, I’m @herby99999 alias Herbert Klauschke
-- 👀 I’m interested in Iobroker
+- 👀 I’m interested in Home Assistant
 - 🌱 I’m currently learning Blockly
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...